xEyad/interactive_text_flutter/README.md

 # Interactive_text
-flutter widget that enable user to generate sentences with some options
+Flutter widget that enable user to generate sentences with some options

 # How to use
 Start typing words in the Text area and the preview widget will render all words typed.